MarkBuster/CP1_LocalHikesWebsite/README.md

   - Include a comment header in each file (`index.html`, `styles.css`, and `index.js`) with your name, the date, and a brief description of the file’s purpose.

 - **JSDoc**:
-  - Document all JavaScript functions using JSDoc format, including `@
+  - Document all JavaScript functions using JSDoc format, including `@params and @returns tags to describe input parameters and return values.